mands-repository-archive/getting-started/README.md

 ### Adding to the *People* repository
 The sponsor needs to add you into the file `user.csv` within the `DigitalInnovation/People` repository, create a branch with the request in and generate a new **pull** request.
 Please check to make sure the user is not already listed, and that the users profile details are accurate and correct.
 All requests are validated - in particular any requests for new **bot** accounts and those requests that are approved will get an invite email sent to them - they will need to click on the link to join.

-If you are a newbie to this proganisation - please make sure you have accurate profile information on your account first, to pass some of the validation checks.
+If you are a newbie to this organisation - please make sure you have accurate profile information on your account first, to pass some of the validation checks.

 ### Maintaining accurate Profile Information